Channel 1 Admission Due Dates

 What is the current stipend for CMB students?

-• The precise stipend for PhD students who enroll in Fall of 2025 has not been determined yet.
-For students admitted Fall 2024, stipends were $37,152 per year.
-We anticipate making offers at this level or higher in 2025.
+• The precise stipend for PhD students who enroll in Fall of 2026 has not been determined yet.
+For students admitted Fall 2025, stipends were $37,452 for the first year.
+We anticipate making offers at this level or higher in 2026.
+Stipends in subsequent years depend on the advisor/funding source, but will be $29,952 or higher.

-• In addition, GTA and GRA appointments cover health insurance (valued at over $3,000 for a year with a minimum 5 credits per semester), 75% of student fees and full tuition.
+• In addition, GTA and GRA appointments cover health insurance (valued at $4,930 for a year with a minimum 5 credits per semester), 100% of student fees and full tuition.

 I submitted an information request via the Admissions / Grad School Inquiry process.
 When can I expect to receive a response?